Politics of Myanmar: Executive branch

 The president is the head of state and de jure head of government, and oversees the Cabinet of Myanmar.
-Currently the Chairman of the State Administration Council is the de facto head of government.
+From 2021 to 2025, the Chairman of the State Administration Council was the de facto head of government.

-The Commander-in-Chief of the Myanmar Defense Forces (Tatmadaw) has the right to appoint 25% of the members in all legislative assembly which means that legislations cannot obtain super-majority without support from Tatmadaw, thus preventing democratically elected members from amending the 2008 Constitution of Myanmar.
-He can also directly appoint ministers in Ministry of Defence (Myanmar) which in turn controls Myanmar Armed Forces, Ministry of Border Affairs (Myanmar) which controls border affairs of the country, Ministry of Home Affairs (Myanmar) which controls Myanmar police forces and the administration of the country and Myanmar Economic Corporation which is the largest economic corporation in Myanmar.
+The Commander-in-Chief of Defence Services (Tatmadaw) has the right to appoint 25% of the members in all legislative assembly which means that legislations cannot obtain super-majority without support from Tatmadaw, thus preventing democratically elected members from amending the 2008 Constitution of Myanmar.
+He can also directly appoint ministers in Ministry of Defence which in turn controls Myanmar Armed Forces, Ministry of Border Affairs which controls border affairs of the country, Ministry of Home Affairs which controls law enforcement via the Myanmar Police Force (MPF) and the administration of the country via the General Administration Department (GAD), and the Myanmar Economic Corporation which is the largest economic corporation in Myanmar.